 I received treatment, part of which involved taking an anti-depressant.
 In fact, I took Paxil, the same medication that Brooke Shields has been taking.
 I am not currently on medication as my symptoms have improved, but you better believe that if the need arises again, I will not hesitate to get another prescription.

 A month of jury duty, moving into a new apartment and starting a new job, pretty much sums up where we left off.
 Its been a wild and crazy ride the last thirty days.
 I have learned a lot (re jury duty), I have gained a lot, but mostly I have met a lot of incredible people.
 And now I am completely and utterly drained.

 Which brings up the question, how do you make it through such a crazy packed schedule?
-Best yet, how do you make time for yourself when there seems to be little time to spare?
+Best yet, how do you make time for yourself and your family when there seems to be little time to spare?